 - Locate and select the In and Out Points for the video clip.

-- Drag the clip from the blue (left) source window to the orange (right) editing window.
+- If you need to make further edits, drag the clip from the blue (left) source window to the orange (right) editing window.
+Otherwise, skip to step 6.

 - Click the title in the orange window to give the video a helpful title.